 In 1998, Ed received his Master's Degree in Trial Advocacy with honors from the Temple University School of Law.
 He has been named a Pennsylvania Super Lawyer for 2006 and 2008-2013 in the area of civil litigation defense.

-Ed has been a volunteer attorney for the Support Center for Child Advocates for over 10 years.
+Ed has been a volunteer attorney for the Support Center for Child Advocates for over 22 years.
 He volunteers to represent children who have been abused or otherwise need legal representation as determined by the court and assigned by the Support Center.
 In 1999, Ed was honored with recognition as a Distinguished Advocate for Children.
 He continues to actively be involved in this organization.

-• Intoxication Evidence: Admissible To Prove Causation in Product Liability Case and Admissible to Address Life Expectancy When Permanent Injury is Claimed, Defense Digest, Vol. 4, No. 4, 1998
+• Intoxication Evidence: Admissible To Prove Causation in Product Liability Case and Admissible to Address Life Expectancy When Permanent Injury Is Claimed, Defense Digest, Vol. 4, No. 4, 1998

-• Defending Products Cases With Intoxication Evidence, Pennsylvania Law Weekly, October 19, 1998
+• Defending Products Cases with Intoxication Evidence, Pennsylvania Law Weekly, October 19, 1998

 Honors & Awards